 Identifying where incarcerated people are exposed to hazardous heat conditions is fundamental to advancing environmental justice for one of the most marginalized and disempowered communities in the United States.3 Yet researchers and policymakers have largely overlooked how heat impacts incarcerated people,3, 9, 10 in part due to perceptions that their physical suffering is justified.3 As climate change accelerates, the United States will experience more frequent, intense, and longer heat waves11 that may disproportionately affect incarcerated people.

-While previous work has assessed how heat impacts incarcerated people in the United States,2 there is a critical need to quantify potentially hazardous heat conditions at carceral facilities.9, 10 Without this knowledge, the impact of more frequent periods of elevated heat11 on incarcerated people cannot be contextualized nor framed against future climate projections.
-Identifying where incarcerated people may face especially increasingly high or regular exposure is essential to guide targeted interventions to reduce harm to incarcerated peoples’ health.5 Mapping the spatial and temporal pattern of potentially hazardous heat trajectories among incarcerated communities – as well as disparities in patterns and trends in exposure – can inform policy discussions to make necessary changes at the local, state, and federal levels.3, 9, 10

 Here, we evaluate recent exposure to and the trends of potentially hazardous heat conditions during 1982 - 2020 for all 4,078 operational and populated carceral facilities (referring to prisons, jails, immigration detention facilities, and other carceral facilities) in the continental United States (Materials and Methods, Supplementary Information).
-We define potentially hazardous heat as the number of days per year where the indoor maximum wet bulb globe temperature (WBGTmax) exceeds 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).12 WBGT is a heat stress metric widely used in environmental epidemiology to assess associations between heat and human health across a range of contexts.
-13,14 WBGT accounts for the non-linear interactions between air temperature, humidity, air speeds, and solar radiation.15 But given that incarcerated people spend the vast majority of their time indoors and thus solar radiation is negligible, here we estimate indoor, or shaded, WBGTmax (Supplementary Information).15 Exposure is defined as the number of days per year that WBGTmax exceeded 28°C multiplied by the total estimated incarcerated population exposed (person-days per year).16
+We define potentially hazardous heat as the number of days per year where the indoor maximum wet bulb globe temperature (WBGTmax) exceeds 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).12